ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 - Undecanethiol - UDTH

 ## Chromium-based Compounds
 Chromium-based compound codenames are reserved for x86-64 systems originally designed for Chrome OS such as Chromebooks or Chromeboxes but had the firmware replaced with Coreboot or similar, allowing them to be designated a codename.
+The source of this codename scheme is fairly obvious.

 - Chromium Acetate - CrA
 - **Chromium Chloride** - CrC